Today's Articles

 The Mayme Clayton Library and Museum Opens

 *The Mayme A. Clayton Library & Museum (MCLM) opened on this date in 1976.
-MCLM is committed to telling the story of African American experience in all its variations: family life, arts, and entertainment, history, sports, medicine, architecture, politics, religion, law, technology, etc.
+MCLM is committed to telling the story of the African American experience in all its variations: family life, arts and entertainment, history, sports, medicine, architecture, politics, religion, law, technology, etc.

 Since relocating to its current facility, tremendous efforts have been invested in strengthening its institutional capacity.
 Today, MCLM is an emerging, dynamic cultural institution dedicated to engaging multi-ethnic, multi-cultural, and multi-generational audiences about the diversity of the American experience through the lens of African American history and culture.
-The vast collection at the center of the Mayme A. Clayton Library & Museum results from one woman's passion for preserving the history and cultural legacy of Americans of African descent.
+The vast collection at the center of the Mayme A. Clayton Library & Museum results from one woman's passion for preserving Americans of African descent's history and cultural legacy.

 Reference: